-SUMMARY: The Hyundai Elantra GT for 2014 represents a remarkable value, considering the impressive level of equipment and feature content for the price.
-The Coupe is a little lighter and is thereby somewhat more nimble, while the GT provides more functionality, while still delivering a pleasing degree of driving fun.
-A strange noise coming from the rear of the vehicle, was initially a mystery. , but turned out to be the motorized Hyundai badge that opens and closes to expose and cover the rear view camera.
+SUMMARY: The Hyundai Elantra GT for 2016 represents an outstanding value, considering the impressive level of equipment and feature content for the price.
+The Coupe is a little lighter and is thereby somewhat more nimble, with the GT obviously providing more functionality, while still delivering a pleasing degree of driving fun.
+A strange noise coming from the rear of the vehicle, was initially a mystery, but turned out to be the motorized Hyundai badge that opens and closes to expose and cover the rear view camera.
 It would be nicer if the mechanical operation could be silenced somehow.

-Bottom line, the selection or choice between Elantra models is purely one of personal preference.
+In the final analysis, the selection or choice between Elantra models is purely one of personal preference.
 My pick would be the GT, for its added versatility and convenience, and I also prefer its looks over the Coupe and Sedan.
-Factor in Hyundai?s outstanding warranty, and each new Elantra model outshines many competitive vehicles in their segment.
+Factor in Hyundai?s outstanding warranty, and each new Elantra model outshines many competitive vehicles in its market segment.

 [wptabs style=”wpui-light” effect=”slide” mode=”horizontal”]